khiner/midi_markov/README.md

 Specifying this option will generally result in pieces that more closely resemble the source material and will tend to sound more musical, but will also be less original.

-### originality option

-`originality` is a value between 0 and 1 that causes the Markov generator to make choices at each step that will minimize (close to 0) or maximize (close to 1) the options that will be available at the next step.

-Values close to 0 will tend to follow unique passages in the source material, while values towards 1 tend to create meandering, mostly single-note melodies, since specific single notes are more common than specific chords, and thus lead to more choices.

 ### group-deltas option

 `group-deltas` forces notes that occurred together in the original piece to always play simultaneously.